Emerging Wineries: Dewey-Humboldt

 Beauty shot over the vineyards at AZ Setting Sun Vineyards during sunset.

-Also in Dewey-Humboldt, a little off the highway is AZ Setting Sun Vineyards at an elevation of 5000 feet.
-Owners Troy and Hollie Noreuil established their vineyard in 2015 with six acres, of which two-and-a-half acres are planted to vine.
+Also in Dewey-Humboldt a little off the highway is AZ Setting Sun Vineyards, sitting at an elevation of 5,000 feet.
+Owners Troy and Hollie Noreuil established their vineyard in 2015 with six acres, two and a half of which are planted to vine.

-Hollie says, “[Yavapai College] is where we met some wonderful people on this journey of Arizona wines, like our friends at Mogollon Vineyards, where we currently make and store our wine.”
+“[Yavapai College] is where we met some wonderful people on this journey of Arizona wines, like our friends at Mogollon Vineyards, where we currently make and store our wine,” Hollie says.

 One thing they like most about having their own vineyard is the people they meet.